FilipsFedotovs/ANNDEA/README.md

 9) Enter the same tmux session (after overnight job for example) by logging to the same lxplus machine and then typing  **tmux a -t 0**.
 The program should finish with the message *'Training is finished then, thank you and goodbye'*

 ### 1.4 Reconstructing a hit data using the new model
-*This part is only needed if a new model is required*
 1) Go to ANNADEA directory on AFS
 2) **cd Code**
 3) **tmux**